 Three of the men who had given their aid to Duncan died either during or after the battle, including Prince Baelor, leaving Duncan feeling extremely guilty.
 Prince Maekar offered Duncan a place at Summerhall, so Aegon could squire for Duncan.
 While Duncan agreed to take Aegon as his squire, he insisted on remaining a hedge knight, convinced it would teach Aegon humility.
 Maekar agreed.

 On the road

-Duncan and Aegon travelled to Dorne, passing through the Prince's Pass, and eventually reaching Vaith, while Duncan accidentally insulted Lady Cassella Vaith, the first highborn woman he had ever met.
+Duncan and Aegon traveled to Dorne, passing through the Prince's Pass, and eventually reaching Vaith, while Duncan accidentally insulted Lady Cassella Vaith, the first highborn woman he had ever met.
 During the crossing of the desert, Duncan's horse Chestnut died, and he and Aegon had to ride double on Thunder.
 While in 209 AC and 210 AC the Great Spring Sickness ran its course through Westeros, Duncan and Aegon were able to avoid encountering this plague as they were in Dorne, one of the two places where the plague had not come.

 Duncan and Aegon took a poleboat down the Greenblood to Planky Town, where they took passage on the galleas White Lady to Oldtown.
-Aboard the ship Duncan had his first experience of combat at sea when he helped repel some raiders.
+Aboard the ship, Duncan had his first experience of combat at sea when he helped repel some raiders.
 In Oldtown, Aegon's brother Aemon measured Duncan, and found he was an inch short of seven feet.

 Service at Standfast